gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Numerics/README.md

 ## BitOperations

-`BitOperations` class from `Gapothenko.FX.Numerics` module provides bit manipulation operations for unsigned integer values of 32 and 64 bit lengths.
+`BitOperations` class provides bit manipulation operations for unsigned integer values of 32 and 64 bit lengths.

 The main consumers of hardware-accelerated bit operations are path-finding and cryptographic algorithms.